-This report summarizes the environmental status of Ames Laboratory for calendar year 2014.
-It includes descriptions of the Laboratory site, its mission, the status of its compliance with applicable environmental regulations, its planning and activities to maintain compliance, and a comprehensive review of its environmental protection, surveillance and monitoring activities.
+This report summarizes the environmental status of Ames Laboratory for calendar year 2015.
+It includes descriptions of the Laboratory's site, mission, the status of its compliance with applicable environmental regulations, its planning and activities to maintain compliance, and a comprehensive review of its environmental protection, surveillance and monitoring activities.

-Ames Laboratory is located on the campus of Iowa State University (ISU) and occupies 12 buildings owned by the Department of Energy (DOE).
-See the Laboratory's Web page for location and Laboratory overview.
+Ames Laboratory is located on the campus of Iowa State University (ISU) and occupies 13 buildings owned by the Department of Energy (DOE).
+See the Laboratory's Web Dage for location and Laboratory overview.
 The Laboratory also leases space in ISU owned buildings.

-In 2014, the Laboratory accumulated and disposed of hazardous waste under an U.S. Environmental Protection Agency (EPA) issued generator number.
+In 2015, the Laboratory accumulated and disposed of hazardous waste under an U.S. Environmental Protection Agency (EPA) issued generator number.
 All waste was handled according to applicable EPA, State, Local regulations and DOE Orders.
 The Laboratory operates as a Small Quantity Generator (SQG) of hazardous waste.

-The Laboratory was in compliance with all applicable federal, state, local and DOE regulations and orders in 2014.
+The Laboratory was in compliance with all applicable federal, state, local and DOE regulations and orders in 2015.

-There were no radiological air emissions or exposures to the general public due to Laboratory activities in 2014 (See U.S. Department of Energy Air Emissions Annual Report in Appendix A.)
+There were no radiological air emissions or exposures to the general public due to Laboratory activities in 2015 (See U.S. Department of Energy Air Emissions Annual Report in Appendix A.)

-As indicated in prior Site Environmental Reports, formal pollution prevention awareness, waste minimization and recycling programs have been in practice since 1990, with improvements implemented most recently in 2013.
+As indicated in prior Site Environmental Reports, formal pollution prevention awareness, waste minimization and recycling programs have been in practice since 1990, with improvements implemented most recently in 2015.
 Included in these efforts were battery, cathode ray tube (CRT), miscellaneous electronic office equipment, white and green computer paper, corrugated cardboard, mixed paper, newsprint, food/beverage container recycling and laboratory glassware recycling.
-Ames Laboratory also recycles/reuses salvageable metal, used oil, foamed polystyrene peanuts, fluorescent lamps and telephone books.
+Ames Laboratory also recycles/reuses salvageable metal, used oil, foamed polystyrene peanuts, fluorescent lamps, and telephone books.

 Ames Laboratory reported to DOE-Ames Site Office (AMSO), through the Laboratory's Performance Evaluation Measurement Plan, on its Affirmative Procurement Performance Measure.
-A performance level of "B" was achieved in 2014 for Integrated Safety, Health and Environmental Protection.
+A performance level of "B" was achieved in 2015 for Integrated Safety, Health and Environmental Protection.

 As reported in Site Environmental Reports for prior years, the Laboratory's Environmental Management System (EMS) has been integrated into the Laboratory's Integrated Safety Management System since 2005.
 The integration of EMS into the way the Laboratory does business allows the Laboratory to systematically review, address and respond to the Laboratory's environmental impacts.
 In addition to DOE identified objectives and targets, the EMS Steering Committee recommends annual environmental goals for the Laboratory.
-The Laboratory achieved its 2014 goal of a DOE GreenBuy Silver Award for sustainable purchases.
+The Laboratory achieved its 2015 goal of launching an excess property website that allows personnel staff to "shop" for excess property within the organization.
+This initiative aligns with the Laboratory's ISMS policy statement and Waste Minimization/Pollution Prevention Plan by reducing purchases and the packaging discarded from new items and reusing the original item thereby reducing waste.